rcbops/RPC-Heat-Galera/README.md

 9. flavor: The size of the database instances.

 #Architecture
 This database was intended to be ran in conjunction with specific applications.
-However, it can be configured manually by any application.
+However, it can be configured manually for any application.
 Databases and tables can be added by logging in as root.
 See the "Accessing mysql cluster as root" section.

 The diagram below illustrates the architecture
 ![](http://718016a9d23737f3d804-7671e86526a10735410d8ae5040e7d55.r41.cf1.rackcdn.com/GaleraHeatSolution.png)